James O. Clephane: Early days

 On April 3, 1868, Clephane testified in the impeachment trial of President Andrew Johnson, having been called as a witness by the prosecution.
-He was one of several individuals who testified about a speech that Johnson had made in Washington, D.C. on August 18, 1866.
+He was one of several individuals who testified about a speech that Johnson had made in Washington, D.C., on August 18, 1866.
 Clephane had, at the time of the speech, made a report on it as a phonographic reporter.
 Along with the other witnesses, he corroborated that the wording of their reports had been corrected by the president's private secretary, Colonel W. G. Moore.
 Moore then testified that the corrections made by him were corrections he had made without the approval of Johnson, and only related to the language used, and did not change the sense of the reports.

 While a court reporter, he began to seek easier ways to transcribe his notes and legal briefs quickly and produce multiple copies, as was required.
 Thus he was enthusiastic when the typewriter was successfully completed and commercialized by his colleagues and business associate Christopher Sholes.

-Clephane would eventually move his family from their downtown Washington, D.C. residence to a substantial home in Englewood, NJ -- a popular New York City suburb for financiers during the late 19th century.
-His work as a venture capitalist would continue at his office on Wall Street at 45 Broadway, New York, NY.
+Clephane would eventually move his family from their downtown Washington, D.C., residence to a substantial home in Englewood, New Jersey—a popular New York City suburb for financiers during the late 19th century.
+His work as a venture capitalist would continue at his office on Wall Street at 45 Broadway, New York, New York.